xdatanomad/gpt-airlines-tweet-analyzer/README.md

 # Code and Setup Instructions for Extracting Airline Names from Tweets

 As promised, I’ve put together a solution that extracts airline names from tweets, along with several methods to boost accuracy.
 The attached main.py script demonstrates four approaches:

-	1. Zero-shot Prompting:
-Uses GPT-3.5-turbo directly (no examples) to identify airlines.
+1. **Zero-shot Prompting:** Uses GPT-3.5-turbo directly (no examples) to identify airlines.
 It’s fast but less accurate.
-	2. Few-shot Prompting:
-Provides a handful of examples from the training set to improve accuracy.
+2. **Few-shot Prompting:** Provides a handful of _static_ examples from the training set to improve accuracy.
 More tokens are used, but results are better than zero-shot.
-	3. RAG + Few-shot Prompting:
-Dynamically chooses examples similar to the incoming tweet (via embeddings), improving accuracy even more.
+3. **RAG + Few-shot Prompting:** _Dynamically_ chooses examples similar to the incoming tweet (via embeddings), improving accuracy even more since examples are optimally-picked by the algorithm per tweet.
 Requires pre-computing and storing embeddings but yields great results.
-	4. Fine-tuned Model:
-The most accurate approach.
+4. **Fine-tuned Model:** The most accurate approach.
 We train a custom model on the entire dataset.
-Once fine-tuned, it’s highly reliable but involves extra steps and time upfront.
+Once fine-tuned, it’s highly reliable but involves a few extra steps and time upfront to train the model.
+The result is a reusable fine-tuned airline recognizer model.

-###  Execuive Summary of the Results
+###  Executive Summary of the Results

 Results at a Glance (on the test set `airlines_test.csv`):